QuantumSimulator

 Measuring a superposition

-6. 6Repeating the preparation and measurement many times confirms the 50/50 statistics.
+6. 6Repeating the entire preparation-then-measurement process many times confirms the 50/50 statistics.

-• Mid-circuit measurement for error correction syndrome extraction
+• Mid-circuit measurement for syndrome extraction in quantum error correction

-• Adaptive circuits where later gates depend on earlier measurement results
+• Adaptive circuits where the choice of later gates depends on earlier measurement results

-• Measurement is not a unitary gate — it is irreversible
+• Measurement is not a unitary gate.
+It is irreversible and cannot be undone

-• Measuring in a different basis = apply a basis-change gate then measure computationally
+• To measure in a different basis, apply a basis-change gate (like H) first, then measure in the computational basis

-• Deferred measurement principle: measurements can be postponed to the end of a circuit without changing the outcome statistics
+• Deferred measurement principle: moving measurements to the end of a circuit does not change the final outcome statistics, as long as you track the classical information

-• Measuring one qubit of an entangled pair collapses the other
+• Measuring one qubit of an entangled pair immediately determines the other qubit’s state

 Measurement is the only way to get information out of a quantum computer.
-Everything else — superposition, entanglement, interference — is preparation for the moment when measurement converts quantum amplitudes into classical data.
+All other operations (superposition, entanglement, interference) are preparation for the moment when measurement converts quantum amplitudes into classical data that you can read and use.

 Test your understanding